senchalearn/JogWithFriends/README.md

 In order to run this example app, you'll need to set up a Facebook application and deploy the app to a public server.
 Below we outline how to do so using free accounts from Heroku and MongoLabs.

+### Add Sencha Touch 2.2

+Sencha Touch is not included in this repository.
+You must download it from the [Sencha website](http://www.sencha.com/products/touch/) and add it to the `resources/js` folder.

 ### Set up Heroku

 We assume you're familiar with Git and have it installed.